LeNPaul/lenpaul/README.md

 By night, I try my best to solve what I believe is [a big problem in physics education](https://physicsinmotion.ca/): how to keep students engaged in a beautiful subject that is often stigmatized as being difficult and boring.
 Other projects I work on include a variety of [Jekyll themes](https://www.lenpaul.com/projects/jekyll-themes.html) that I design, build, and maintain [on GitHub](https://github.com/LeNPaul), as well as a [physics simulation engine](https://www.lenpaul.com/projects/applepy.html) built in Python.
 I also enjoy [writing blog posts](https://www.lenpaul.com/blog/) on my spare time.

-I am always on the lookout for interesting projects to work on and passionate people to work with.
-If any of [my projects](https://www.lenpaul.com/projects.html) interest you, or if you have any ideas of your own, I would love to [hear from you](https://www.lenpaul.com/contact.html).

 **LeNPaul/lenpaul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: